 Last night, Aunt Ar asked me about a particular leaf on our family tree—one of Grandma’s first cousins.
 Grandma had told Aunt Ar that she was thinking about her long-lost cousin and wanted to send him a Christmas card.
 So I told her I was on the case.

 Using my superior genealogy skills, I checked the tree, determined that he would be only 75 years old if still living, and set off on the hunt.
-Within a short time I learned that while he had at one time lived in Wildwood, he then later moved to Indiana.
+Within a short time I learned that while he had at one time lived in Wildwood, he later moved to Indiana.
 This was based on a search using switchboard.com.

 Next, I moved onto a second site, intelius.com, which provided the names of four towns where my subject had lived, and having tested this search with our name, I concluded that the first city in the list of four was Grandma’s cousin’s current city.
 Intelius.com also provides associated relatives, so I then proceeded to plop them into Facebook.